miskaone/css-mcp/README.md

 > "Check the complexity of my selectors"

+**Project Analysis:**

+> "Analyze all CSS in my dist folder"

+> "What's the total complexity of my project's CSS?"

+> "Show me all colors used across my entire project"

 Claude will automatically use the MCP to fetch the latest MDN documentation and analyze CSS code.

 ## Development